Ben-Dreslinski/DiscordBot/README.md

 2. Paste your discord id into the OWNER_IDS set in the [bot class](https://github.com/Ben-Dreslinski/DiscordBot/blob/main/lib/bot/__init__.py) (line 8) file, no quotes or brackets needed.
 3. Paste your channel and guild (server) ids into the the "stdout" and "guild" fields, respectively, in the [bot class](https://github.com/Ben-Dreslinski/DiscordBot/blob/main/lib/bot/__init__.py) (lines 37 and 38).
 4. Put a minimum of 25 comma-separated events (strings) into the "possibleSquares" field in the [bingo class](https://github.com/Ben-Dreslinski/DiscordBot/blob/main/lib/bingo/__init__.py) (line 9).
 A little bit of trial and error may be required using the newline, "\n", character depending on how long the strings are.

+Small note: the "-starttime" command refers to UTC since that happens to be the timezone the server I use is in, feel free to change that to wherever your bot is hosted.